Learning Goals for Biology Majors at Trinity College.

 b. demonstrate a knowledge of form and function for at least one major non-vertebrate group of living organisms.

 c. be able to compare and contrast features of living organisms that acknowledge a common origin while recognizing evolutionary differences.

 2. It is important for Biology majors to gain knowledge and experience in the basic methods, instrumentation and quantitative analytical skills used to conduct scientific research in biology, and demonstrate an understanding of the process of science.
+Students will:

 a. be able to frame scientific questions or problems.